breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 You have to pick an alias for the remote, we normally use `origin`, but it is just an arbitrary word, and you can use anything.

-⚠️ In our boilerplates, you will already have an origin set-up from the boilerplate's repository.
-In those cases you should not remove the original origin, but you would need to use another term (e.g. `new` or `new-origin`, etc.) to add your new remote.
+⚠️ In our boilerplates, you will already have an origin set up from the boilerplate's repository.
+In those cases, you should not remove the original origin, but you would need to use another term (e.g. `new` or `new-origin`, etc.) to add your new remote.

 Add the remote by executing the following command: